shelljs/shelljs/README.md

 by default (or `cmd.exe` on Windows), which differs from `bash`.
 If you need bash-specific behavior, try out the `{shell: 'path/to/bash'}` option.

-**Note:** For long-lived processes, it's best to run `exec()` asynchronously, as the current synchronous implementation uses a lot of CPU.
-This should be getting fixed soon.

 ### find(path [, path ...])
 ### find(path_array)